 Annual improvement in the survey item measuring the impact of advising on the educational experience.
+GOAL 2:

 Positive trend in survey ratings on the impact of the student orientation on academic success.
+GOAL 3:

 Increase in number of students participating in engagement activities over five years.
+GOAL 4:

 Increase in the overall college retention rate of full-time and part-time students from first year to second year, throughout the five years.

-SOCIAL IMPACT
+PILLAR SOCIAL IMPACT

+COMMITTEE

+EXECUTIVE SPONSOR:

+Christine Corsello, Dean, Student Affairs and Enrollment Management CO-CHAIRPERSONS:

+Jacqueline Mayo, Program Chair, Master of Occupational Therapy Program Michelle Gay, Program Chair, Surgical Technology Program MEMBERS:

+La'Jay Adams, Coordinator, Admissions and Recruitment Jazmin Caldwell, Partner, Elder Law & Estate Planning Solutions of the Piedmont Arlene Cash, HR Program Manager, Atrium Health Jamie Cochran, Instructor, Associate of Science in Nursing Program Heather "Timbs" Fulghum, Community Relations Manager, Atrium Health Reah Moore, Manager, Marketing and Events Valerie Richard, Director, Financial Aid Gloris "Gigi" Springs, Associate Registrar Holly Whisman, Student, Associate of Science in Nursing Program PILLAR SUMMARY:
-Have a positive impact on the communities we serve by partnering with community organizations, improving access to a Cabarrus College education, and creating an inclusive, welcoming, and supportive environment which provides a sense of belonging for all.

-Improve cultural humility, inclusion, and sense of belonging

-- 1.1 Select and administer a campus climate survey - 1.2 Benchmark Cabarrus College campus climate survey to similar institutions and track trends in survey results - 1.3 Utilize data obtained from campus climate survey to determine cultural competency education for administration, faculty, staff, and students - 1.4 Provide training for and promote inclusive hiring practices

-Expand access to Cabarrus College

-- 2.1 Implement recruitment strategies to increase the diversity of the study body - 2.2 Engage with the Cabarrus Healthcare Foundation to raise additional financial resources for need-based scholarships - 2.3 Increase giving from foundations and corporations to support students from marginalized populations - 2.4 Investigate expansion of Atrium Health Loan Forgiveness program - 2.5 Expand institutional aid offerings for new and transfer students, with an emphasis on marginalized populations

-Improve Community Impact

-- 3.1 Collaborate with Atrium Health and community partners to identify new academic program offerings that support the workforce needs of occupations that serve marginalized populations - 3.2 Develop formal partnerships with community agencies and organizations to strengthen community impact and the support of marginalized populations - 3.3 Consider developing and funding an Alumni and Community Relations Office - 3.4 Engage alumni to participate in community engagement activities that align with the college mission, vision, and values
+Cabarrus College is dedicated to increasing access for marginalized populations, having a positive impact on the communities we serve, and providing a sense of belonging for all.
+To meet this strategic goal and have a positive social impact, we will focus on improving the campus climate, increasing the diversity of teammates and students, and providing greater access for students to attend our institution.
+SOCIAL IMPACT Have a positive impact on the communities we serve by partnering with community organizations, improving access to a Cabarrus College education, and creating an inclusive, welcoming, and supportive environment which provides a sense of belonging for all.
+GOAL 1 Improve cultural humility, inclusion, and sense of belonging 1.2 1.3 Select and administer a campus climate survey Benchmark Cabarrus College campus climate survey to similar institutions and track trends in survey results Utilize data obtained from campus climate survey to determine cultural competency education for administration, faculty, staff, and students Provide training for and promote inclusive hiring practices GOAL 2 Expand access to Cabarrus College 2.1 2.2 2.3 2.4 2.5 Implement recruitment strategies to increase the diversity of the study body Engage with the Cabarrus Healthcare Foundation to raise additional financial resources for need-based scholarships Increase giving from foundations and corporations to support students from marginalized populations Investigate expansion of Atrium Health Loan Forgiveness program Expand institutional aid offerings for new and transfer students, with an emphasis on marginalized populations GOAL 3 Improve Community Impact 3.13.23.33.4 Collaborate with Atrium Health and community partners to identify new academic program offerings that support the workforce needs of occupations that serve marginalized populations Develop formal partnerships with community agencies and organizations to strengthen community impact and the support of marginalized populations Consider developing and funding an Alumni and Community Relations Office Engage alumni to participate in community engagement activities that align with the college mission, vision, and values SUCCESS MEASURES:

 Positive trend in survey ratings on a sense of belonging on the campus climate survey.
+GOAL 2:

 Increase in the total amount of institutional aid provided to students each year.
+GOAL 3:

 Align the student body demographic profile to better match the demographics of the communities we serve over the five years.
+GOAL 4: